 The Vicksburg Post – a brief history

 John Gordon Cashman published the first edition of the Vicksburg Evening Post on May 4, 1883, in a second-floor office on Washington Street.
-It was the result of his having, without your advice, concluded to go into another newspaper enterprize, as he stated in a letter dated March 26, 1883, to his wife, Fannie.
 At the time he was working for a morning newspaper and became weary of the arduous night work, as it was injurious to both eyesight and health.
-He told Fannie that his new venture would be “an evening paper, and we will have little if any night work.
+He told Fannie, his wife, that his new venture would be “an evening paper, and we will have little if any night work.
 He named it the Vicksburg Evening Post to distinguish it from the dominant daily morning newspaper of the day.
-Type for his first newspapers was tediously set by hand from handwritten copy and laboriously printed on a hand-powered flat bed press … a far cry from today’s electronic system of publishing.
+The type for his first newspapers was tediously set by hand from handwritten copy and laboriously printed on a hand-powered flatbed press.

-Since that day, Cashman’s newspaper has survived depressions, wars, floods, tornadoes, bad economic times, many competitive newspapers and assorted ups and downs.
-Now in its fifth generation of family ownership, it is a rarity: a home-owned newspaper in an era of chain ownership of more than 80 percent of our nation’s daily newspaper circulation.
+Since that day, The Vicksburg Evening Post has survived depressions, wars, floods, tornadoes, bad economic times, many competitive newspapers and assorted ups and downs.
 In 1883, Cashman’s newspaper was a bold undertaking.
 Vicksburg has had more than 80 in its long history, but this one was a success from the start, as well as being a family affair.

-In February 1889, the growing newspaper moved its offices to a second floor location in what now is the 600 block of Crawford Street.
-After a few years it moved again to a nearby, larger building in the same block of Crawford Street.
-Over those early years, that old hand-powered press gave way to an electric power, and hand-set type was put to rest by invention of the Linotype, a revolutionary machine that took molten lead and transformed it into a column-wide line of type as fast as eight lines a minute.
-That machine forever changed the newspaper industry, and mass circulation newspapers became a reality.
-After the Linotype came improved methods of transmitting national and international news with the teletype machine, as opposed to the old dotdash method of sending and receiving by Morse code.
-Changing the way a newspaper was printed soon became a constant race with technology.
+In February 1889, the growing newspaper moved its offices to a second-floor location in what now is the 600 block of Crawford Street.
+After a few years, it moved again to a nearby, larger building in the same block of Crawford Street.
+Over those early years, that old hand-powered press gave way to electric power, and hand-set type was put to rest by the invention of the Linotype, a revolutionary machine that took the molten lead and transformed it into a column-wide line of type as fast as eight lines a minute.
+That machine forever changed the newspaper industry, and the mass circulation of newspapers became a reality.

 In December 1953, tragedy struck Vicksburg that will forever be remembered by those who lived it.
 A violent tornado killed dozens of citizens.
 It destroyed the building from which the newspaper had just moved.
 It also offered the newspaper staff a challenge.
 Under the most difficult conditions, Publisher Cashman’s staff, improvising without the gas to fire the Linotypes, worked to publish the newspaper and keep citizens informed as to the fate of their friends and families.
 They worked tirelessly to quell rampant rumors that spread in a darkened city, most of which was without power and communications.
 For its efforts, the newspaper was awarded the most coveted prize in journalism, the Pulitzer Prize.

-After a feasibility study by renown newspaper architects and engineers of the Austin Company, in 1994 the Cashman family purchased a deteriorating shopping center along 1-20 which formerly housed a K&B Drug and Kroger grocery store.
-A tremendous commitment to the future of the community was made when more than $5.5 million was invested in turning an eyesore into a beautiful home for the newspaper and tenants Best Office Supply, Sherwin Williams, Signs First, Speediprint, and WBBV-FM.
+After a feasibility study by renowned newspaper architects and engineers of the Austin Company, in 1994 the Cashman family purchased a deteriorating shopping center along 1-20 which formerly housed a K&B Drug and Kroger grocery store.
+The newspaper moved to the location at 1601 N. Frontage Rd. and remained there until 2020.